eads/hhdcpython/LESSON.md

         * Starts with 'Pàgina'.
         * Is a number.
         * Is blank.
     * Otherwise, write down the current line and the current religious group on the clean data sheet.
+Take care to fix the capitalization of the name so it is more readable.
 * **Step 4:** Return the cleaned data.

+## Turning it into code

+At this point, you have what programmers call "pseudo code".
+It isn't real code, but it does systematically describe the process your program needs to use.
+That's important.
+Once you know what you're trying to do, it will be a lot easier to ask Google (or your friends and colleagues) for help.

+Eventually, you probably won't need pseudo code when you process data.